dallasread/RealTXN.com/_posts/2014/05/2014-06-03-what-should-i-work-on.md

 Routines happen to be the biggest Return On Investment for any company.
 Every time they're used, the initial investment skyrockets.

-TLDR; Routines are the vital, but *you* shouldn't be wasting your time doing them.
+TLDR; Routines are vital, but *you* shouldn't be wasting your time doing them.
 Create routines, then outsource them to better tools or employees.